Today I want to talk to you about what-ifs. And coulda-beens, woulda-beens, shoulda-beens.

 All phrases tinged with regret and a modicum of sadness.

 That is NOT for me.
 Nope.
 All the nope.
-I want to get to 150 (why yes, I planning on living to at LEAST 150, what of it?) and regret the things I have done, not the things I haven’t.
+I want to get to 150 (why yes, I’m planning on living till at LEAST 150, what of it?) and regret the things I have done, not the things I haven’t.
 I’m known as something of an impulsive person.
 On the day I changed my name, I messaged two of my best friends, to tell them the news – “guess what I did today?”

 One replied “Should I be concerned at all?” while the other simply said “Oh dear God.”
 My reputation clearly goes before me.
 (And often comes back shaking its head in disgust, but that’s another blog post entirely!)